Economy of Afghanistan: Economic history

 Afghanistan began facing severe economic hardships during the 1979 Soviet invasion and ensuing civil war destroyed much of the country's limited infrastructure, and disrupted normal patterns of economic activity.
 Eventually, Afghanistan went from a traditional economy to a centrally planned economy up until 2002 when it was replaced by a free market economy.
 Gross domestic product has fallen substantially since the 1980s due to disruption of trade and transport as well as loss of labor and capital.
 Continuing internal strife severely hampered domestic efforts to rebuild the nation or provide ways for the international community to help.

 According to the International Monetary Fund, the Afghan economy grew 20% in the fiscal year ending in March 2004, after expanding 30% in the previous 12 months.
-The growth was mainly attributed to international aid and to the end of droughts.
-Billions of dollars in international aid had entered Afghanistan from 2002 to 2021 but most of it was military aid.
+The growth was mainly attributed to United Nations assistance.
+Billions of dollars in international aid had entered Afghanistan from 2002 to 2021.
 A GDP of $4 billion in fiscal year 2003 was recalculated by the IMF to $6.1 billion, after adding proceeds from opium production.
 Mean graduate pay was $0.56 per man-hour in 2010.
 The country expects to be self sufficient in wheat, rice, poultry and dairy production by 2026.

 The recent reestablishment of the Taliban government led to temporary suspension of international development aid to Afghanistan.
 The World Bank and International Monetary Fund also halted payments during that period.
 In this regard, Taliban's spiritual leader Hibatullah Akhundzada stated, "The economy of a country is built when its people work together and do not rely on foreign aid[.]"
-The Biden administration froze about $9 billion in assets belonging to the Afghan central bank, which was intended to block the Taliban from accessing the money.
-The recent floods, earthquake and famine have created further adverse economic situation for many Afghans across the country.
+The Biden administration froze about $9 billion in assets belonging to the DAB, which was intended to block the Taliban from accessing the money.
+The recent droughts, earthquakes and floods in the country have created further adverse economic situation for many residents.
+The Ministry of Finance has collected over $2 billion in 2022.

+The GDP of Afghanistan is estimated to have dropped by 20% following the Taliban return to power.
+Following this, after months of free-fall, the Afghan economy began stabilizing, as a result of the Taliban's restrictions on smuggled imports, limits on banking transactions, and UN aid.
+In 2023, the Afghan economy began seeing signs of revival.
+This has also been followed by stable exchange rates, low inflation, stable revenue collection, and the rise of trade in exports.
+In the third quarter of 2023, the Afghani rose to be the best performing currency in the world, climbing over 9% against the US dollar.

 Agriculture and livestock

-Agriculture remains Afghanistan’s most important source of employment: 60-80 percent of Afghanistan’s population works in this sector, although it accounts for less than a third of GDP due to insufficient irrigation, drought, lack of market access, and other structural impediments.
+Agriculture remains Afghanistan's most important source of employment: 60-80 percent of Afghanistan's population works in this sector, although it accounts for less than a third of GDP due to insufficient irrigation, drought, lack of market access, and other structural impediments.
 Most Afghan farmers are primarily subsistence farmers.